You found our list of fun virtual work anniversary ideas!

 You can tier the bonus to correspond to the employee’s years of service, link the amount to performance, or mix both approaches by offering a range.
 While announcing a bonus structure can incentivize employee productivity, providing a surprise bonus can act as a gesture of gratitude that fosters good feelings between employee and employer.
 Another option is to offer choices such as experiences, extra benefits, trips, or money so that teammates have autonomy in selecting the reward for hard work.

 Occasions are more meaningful when celebrated with other folks, and work anniversaries are no exception.
 One of the best ways to virtually acknowledge an employee’s yearly milestone is to invite colleagues to share virtual work anniversary wishes online.

-Cheers from peers is a virtual team building exercise that announces the anniversary to the group and invites coworkers to positively react.
+Cheers from peers is an online team building activity that announces the anniversary to the group and invites coworkers to positively react.

 Cheers from peers ideas:

 - Make an announcement on a Slack channel

 - Send an email thread and ask recipients to reply all

 - Gather sentiments beforehand and schedule email batches so that the honoree receives kind messages throughout the day

 - Invite team members to message the honoree individually

 By showering your anniversary celebrant with remote love, you reinforce the idea that the teammate is part of a larger community that rejoices together.